hellobloom/share-kit/README.md

 # Share Kit

-Easily allow your users to share their verified personal information directly with your application by scanning a QR code.
+Easily allow your users to share their verified personal information directly with your application.

 - [Share Kit](#share-kit)
   - [Installation](#installation)